Sayera Khatun

-Sheikh Sayera Khatun (1886 – 31 March 1975) was the matriarch of Sheikh-Wazed political family and mother of Sheikh Mujibur Rahman, the founding president of Bangladesh.
-She was the grandmother of the Prime Minister of Bangladesh, Sheikh Hasina.
+Sheikh Sayera Khatun (1886 – 31 May 1975) was the matriarch of Sheikh-Wazed political family and mother of Sheikh Mujibur Rahman, the founding president of Bangladesh.
+She was the grandmother of the former Prime Minister of Bangladesh, Sheikh Hasina.

 Biography

 Sheikh Sayera Khatun was born to Sheikh Abdul Majid in 1886.
 She was married to her paternal first-cousin Sheikh Lutfar Rahman, the son of her father's brother Sheikh Abdul Hamid.
 Her father had four daughters, so when she married her cousin she inherited all the family property.
 She lived in Tungipara Upazila, Gopalganj District.
 She had six children, four girls and two boys.
 Her two sons were Sheikh Mujibur Rahman and Sheikh Abu Naser and her daughters were Sheikh Fatema Begum, Sheikh Asia Begum, Sheikh Amena Begum, and Khadijah Hossain Lily.

 1971 Liberation war

 During the Bangladesh Liberation War, Sheikh Sayera Khatun and her husband Sheikh Lutfar Rahman, along with the family of Sheikh Mujibur Rahman were put under arrest by the Pakistan Army.
 Initially, Sayera Khatun and her husband were in Khulna at their younger son Naser's house in Khulna, but was later sent away to their ancestral home in Gopalganj.
 On April 8, 1971, the Pakistan Army looted ornaments and other valuables from the house and later bulldozed and set fire to it.
 The soldiers also shot dead four relatives and two servants of the household.
-Sayera Khatun and her husband were rendered homeless until the local Awami League activists built them a temporary shed which was also destroyed by the Pakistan Army after 20 days.
+Sayera Khatun and her husband were rendered homeless until the local Awami League activists built them a temporary shed which was also destroyed by the Pakistan Army after twenty days.
 They were then sent away to Dhaka where they were put under arrest with their elder son's family.